Karen Mayo

 Artist Statement

-Karen likes to work with found text and frequently creates her own poetry throughout her daily life.
-She is always looking for source material for her work, saying “Like if I see a stop sign, I find some words that I don’t have on the paper and I put them there, yes.
+May is always looking for source material, favoring found text with which she creates poetry about her daily life.
+She is attuned to the lyrical potential in her conversations with peers as well as those with her own inner voice, “Kitty,” who variously takes the form of a cat or Karen’s younger self.
+Karen explains, “Like if I see a stop sign, I find some words that I don’t have on the paper and I put them there, yes.
 Some words I find when I’m having a nice time out with my brother.
-Kitty told me ‘Karen come up with a poem.’
+Kitty told me ‘Karen, come up with a poem.’
 She’s more of a poet.
 She said, ‘It’s going to be good for the NIAD center, let’s try it.’”

-When asked how she would like to end her artist statement, Karen reflected, “The way she sees it is we need love in different ways.
+When asked how she would like to end her artist statement, May reflected, “The way she sees it is we need love in different ways.
 Be nice to one another.”
 Another idea that came to her was ending on a poem that she frequently recites, “Roses are red/violets are blue/sugar is sweet and so are you.”

 Exhibition Highlights